-DO clean your kitchen countertop regularly with an appropriate stone-safe cleaner.
+clean your kitchen countertop regularly with an ap-DO propriate stone-safe cleaner.
 Use a higher concentration near cooking and eating areas and diluted with water for less demanding situations, such as areas of the countertop far from cooking and eating areas.

-use any care products unless the label specifies it is safe for natural stone.
+use any care products unless the label specifies it is DON'T safe for natural stone.

 DON'T let any spills sit too long on the surface of your countertop.
-Clean spills up (by blotting DON'T only) as soon as you can.
+Clean spills up (by blotting only) as soon as you can.
 But, if you do have dried-on spills . . .

-use any green or brown scouring pads for dried-on spills.
-The presence of silicon carbide DON'T grits in them may scratch even the toughest granite.
+use any green or brown scouring pads for dried-on DON'T spills.
+The presence of silicon carbide grits in them may scratch even the toughest granite.
 You can safely use the sponges lined with a silvery net or other plastic scouring pads.
 REMEMBER: It's very important to spray the cleaner and let it sit for a while to moisten and soften the soil before scrubbing.
 LET THE CLEANING AGENT DO THE WORK!
 It will make your job much easier and will be more effective.

-DO have your countertops sealed, as needed.
-For marble and other acid-sensitive stones, ask us about anti-etch treatment solutions.
-(See Sealing and Protecting Stone on page 15.)
+have your countertops sealed, as needed.
+For marble DO and other acid-sensitive stones, ask us about antietch treatment solutions.

-BATH AND SHOWER
+BATH & SHOWER